 Median Age: 38.5

 Heeeeey, sexy ladies!
 San Francisco has been rated the number one U.S. city to find a rich, single man.
-As for those who aren’t currently looking for love, sunny San Fran is also home to a range of cultural events and institutions.
+As for those who aren’t currently looking for love, sunny San Francisco is also home to a range of cultural events and institutions.
 There’s the historic Fillmore Auditorium, the annual “Litquake” literary festival, and Urban Solutions’ 2 Blocks of Art, an art walk through different neighborhoods around the area.
 Perhaps most importantly, San Francisco residents are some of the healthiest people in the country, with lower rates of smoking, obesity, cardiovascular disease, and diabetes.
 They’re also more likely to break a sweat on the way to work, on foot, and on bikes.

 5. San Diego, CA